-1 Introduction
+1. Introduction

 As the global efforts to reduce carbon dioxide emissions associated with burning fossil fuels gain urgency, there is a growing sense that a range of industrial processes will need to be decarbonized in addition to power generation.
 The production of industrial gases provides a case in point.
-The predominant method of producing hydrogen, for instance, is through steam methane reforming which relies on natural gas as its energy feedstock and results in significant carbon dioxide emissions (Davis et al., 2018).
-A decarbonized alternative to steam methane reforming is to obtain hydrogen via a Power-to-Gas (PtG) process based on water electrolysis whereby electricity infused in water instantly splits the water molecule into oxygen and hydrogen.1

-The widely reported rapid decline in the cost of renewable electricity through wind or solar photovoltaic installations naturally raises the question as to whether a PtG system combined with an upstream renewable power source is becoming cost competitive with traditional, carbon-intensive ways of producing hydrogen.
+The predominant method of producing hydrogen, for instance, is through steam methane reforming which relies on natural gas as its energy feedstock and results in significant carbon dioxide emissions (Davis et al. 2018).
+A decarbonized alternative to steam methane reforming is to obtain hydrogen via a Power-to-Gas (PtG) process based on water electrolysis whereby electricity infused in water instantly splits the water molecule into oxygen and hydrogen.
+1 whether a PtG system combined with an upstream renewable power source is becoming cost competitive with traditional, carbon-intensive ways of producing hydrogen.
 A PtG system that is vertically integrated with a renewable power source will also have the financial advantage of avoiding the transaction cost typically reflected in the mark-up of electricity prices for buying rather than selling electricity.2